 b.
 Future deposits might be excluded from the model, unless required by the terms of the contracts under consideration and then only in such cases where future premiums can reasonably be anticipated (e.g., with respect to timing and amount).

-However, the actuary should exercise caution in assuming that current behavior will be indefinitely maintained.
+3. However, the company should exercise caution in assuming that current behavior will be indefinitely maintained.
 For example, it might be appropriate to test the impact of a shifting asset mix and/or consider future deposits to the extent they can reasonably be anticipated and increase the calculated amounts.

-Normally, the underlying model assumptions would differ according to the attributes of the contract being valued.
+4. Normally, the underlying model assumptions would differ according to the attributes of the contract being valued.
 This would typically mean that contract holder behavior and persistency may be expected to vary according to such characteristics as (this is not an exhaustive list):